fivosd/fivosd/README.md

 # About Me
 I am a passionate and experienced Python developer with a focus on the use of computer systems in optimising financial market operations.
 I specialise in the systematic strategy backtesting, quantitative opportunity detection and trading system design.
-My software blends aspects of
+My software blends aspects of theoretical advancments in finance, statistics and machine learning with practical simplicity and a focus on efficiency.

+# :book: Find Me On:

 # :hammer_and_wrench: Languages and Tools: